Apply for early education funding (EEF)

 Can a child receive funding from more than one provider?

-I want to know more about 30 hours childcare I have heard so much about.
+Want to know more about 30 hours childcare ?

 For further information on the scheme please check out our 30 hour childcare webpage.
 Here you will find information on the criteria parents must meet and how they should apply.

 Confirmed eligible families must present to their chosen childcare provider a code received from Childcare Choices or HMRC.
 The provider will then validate the code and can then claim the extended 15 hours through the EY portal.

 How much funding do settings receive?

 From September 2023 funding rates for PVI and governor run provision is as follows: